Fort:Dronagiri

 The main fort of Padmadurg (inside)

-until some years ago.
+We then saw the retaining wall (the 3rd part of the fort) which has withstood the ravages of the sea and protects against lashing waves.
+There are some barracks in here constructed by the indian customs dept who had their base here until some years ago.
 We then went inside the main fort area.
 The fort area consists of many structures and 3 water tanks and some store rooms.We made a round of the inside of the fort first and then went to the top bastions.
 There were a lot of cannons lying around the fort, a total of 47 in rusted state.
 This showed how the protection of the fort was carried out.

 After visiting almost all parts of the fort and post some photosessions we started back our return journey.
 The return journey was uneventful and we came back safely to Rajpuri.
 We then started off towards Samrajgad , a relatively unknown fort built by Samraj Pant the lieutanent of Shivaji Maharaj.
-This fort was built to
+This fort was built to carry out planning of the campaign of the capture of Janjira which was never done.
+This fort fell to the Siddhi's in 1675 and that was the end of the Janjira campaign.

 Part of retaining wall of Samrajgad